Consistent Approval-Based Multi-Winner Rules: Proportional and Disproportional ABC Counting Rules

 \section{Proportional and Disproportional ABC Counting Rules}

-In this section we consider axioms describing winning committees in party-list profiles and that capture a specific variant of proportionality, individual excellence, or diversity.
-In party-list profiles, voters and candidates are grouped into clusters; such clusters can be intuitively viewed as political parties.
+In this section we consider axioms describing winning committees in party-list profiles and capture a specific variant of proportionality, individual excellence, or diversity.
+In party-list profiles, voters and candidates are grouped into clusters, which can be intuitively viewed as political parties.
+We will show that axioms for party-list profiles are sufficient to characterize certain ABC counting rules: PAV, AV, and CC.
+Using the axiomatic characterization of ABC counting rules (Theorem~\ref{thm:characterizationWelfareFunctions}), we obtain full axiomatic characterizations of these three rules.

 \begin{definition} An approval profile is a \emph{party-list profile with $p$ parties} if the set of voters can be partitioned into $N_1, N_2, \ldots, N_p$ and the set of candidates can be partitioned into $C_1, C_2, \ldots, C_p$ such that, for each $i\in[p]$, every voter in $N_i$ approves exactly $C_i$. \end{definition}